Your guide to PSD2

 PSD2 stipulates exemptions to the Secure Customer Authentication (SCA) requirement for merchants in cases of: • Trusted beneficiaries: merchants that are whitelisted by consumers • Recurring transactions: regular payments to the same business, like subscriptions • Low-value transactions of less than €30 • Low-risk transactions: payments that have been assessed as low-risk in real-time Worldpay’s Exemption Engine for Strong Customer Authentication (SCA) helps merchants get an edge on PSD2 by reducing friction at checkout.

 How can I best prepare my business for PSD2?

 The best way to prepare your business for the implications of PSD2 is to consult with your trusted payment partner.
 PSD2 poses tremendous opportunities for merchants.
-Becoming compliant is an important baseline— your payments partner can help.
+Becoming compliant is an important baseline — your payments partner can help.
 Beyond the requirements, PSD2 embodies changes in payment technology that open new doors for businesses to delight their customers.
 Merchants are able to make better decisions driven by data insights and offer seamlessly elegant user experiences, all while reducing costs.
-To learn more about how your business can master PSD2. explore the additional resources below, and reach out to one of Worldpay’s payments experts.
+To learn more about how your business can master PSD2, explore the additional resources below and contact one of Worldpay’s payments experts.

 PSD2: Everything you need to know about strong customer authentication (SCA)